jlpscampos/Blocking_Index2d/README.md

 ![fig1](https://github.com/jlpscampos/Blocking_Index2d/blob/main/figs/b_all.png)

-Before formulating the algorithm to detect an atmospheric blocking, some quantities must be computed before, such as the meridional gradient of potential temperature or geopotential height, using the potential temperature at the dynamical tropopause (\theta) and geopotential height at 500hPa level (Z) respectivelly, as defined bellow:
+Before formulating an algorithm to detect atmospheric blockings, some quantities must be computed, such as the meridional gradient of potential temperature or geopotential height, for the potential temperature at the dynamical tropopause (\theta) and geopotential height at 500hPa level (Z) respectivelly, as defined bellow:

 ![eqn1](https://github.com/jlpscampos/Blocking_Index2d/blob/main/figs/eqn1.png)